 Step One – Download the location data

-The link will bring you to a Dropbox.com file and you’ll select ‘Download.’
+Included in the Guide is a link to a Dropbox.com file and you’ll select ‘Download.’

 Note: This is much easier if you download the file directly to your phone.
 This will save you the step of having to email yourself the file in order to have it saved on your phone.